 CASA volunteers are appointed to a case by the judge.
 The volunteer's goal is to provide a carefully researched background of the child to help the court make a sound decision about the child's future.
 Each home placement case is as unique as the child involved.
 The CASA volunteer researches the child's best interests to stay with his or her parents or guardians, be placed in foster care, or adoption.
 The CASA volunteer makes a recommendation on placement and follows through on the case until the child is safe in their home.
 CASA volunteers are often the only stable factor in an often frightening and difficult ordeal for a child.

 For more information on becoming a CASA volunteer, including online training, click here.

 Imagine what it has been like for children across Nebraska who were removed from their homes and placed in foster care.
-Picture 3,000 children who have to relocate to a new home, new school, and attend courtroom hearings with a revolving door of adults – all while coping with the trauma of abuse and neglect.
+Picture 3,000 children who have to relocate to a new home, a new school, and attend courtroom hearings with a revolving door of adults – all while coping with the trauma of abuse and neglect.